 A baseboard system may provide a combination of Primary Connectors, and Secondary Connectors.
 Both connectors have common functionality with power, SMBus, x16 PCIe Gen4 connections and bifurcation control.
 Baseboards that implement both the Primary Connector and Secondary Connector (located adjacent to each other) can support up to 32 PCIe lanes or can be mechanically implemented as two standalone x16 cards.
 Depending on the baseboard form-factor, multiple Primary Connector or Secondary Connector compliant cards may be designed into the system.

-The Primary Connector has an additional OCP Bay (pins OCP_A[1:14], OCP_B[1:14]) with additional REFCLKs for supporting up to four PCIe hosts NC-SI connectivity and a scan chain for information exchange between the host and card.
+The Primary Connector has an additional OCP Bay (pins OCP_A[1:14], OCP_B[1:14]) with additional REFCLKs for supporting up to four PCIe hosts, NC-SI connectivity and a scan chain for information exchange between the host and card.

 The pins common to the Primary and Secondary Connector are shown in Section 4.4.
 The OCP Bay for the Primary Connector only are shown in Section 4.5.